How To Become A Travel Nurse In 6 Steps|2024

 Find available, high-paying travel nurse opportunities.

 Certifications will depend on the unit and the specific job requirements.
-All nurses are required to have a Basic Life Support (BLS) certification, and most will have either a Pediatric Advanced Life Support (PALS) or Advanced Cardiovascular Life Support (ACLS).
+All nurses (staff nurses and travel nurses) are required to have a Basic Life Support (BLS) certification, and most will have either a Pediatric Advanced Life Support (PALS) or Advanced Cardiovascular Life Support (ACLS).

-Any other job-specific certifications will be discussed in the contract.
-Earning additional certifications will increase your job opportunities and earning potential.
 Specific specialty certifications such as CCRN or CWON are not required for most travel nursing positions.
-However, those certifications will move your application to the top of the pile.
-Especially, in the current, highly competitive travel nursing industry.
+However, those certifications will move your application to the top of the pile — especially in the highly competitive travel nursing industry.

 These are the three most common certifications for travel nurses: